 6. Start on action.
 Reel the reader in.
 Give them something right off.
 Life is too short for stories that don’t grab you immediately.

 7. Every scene must advance the story.
 Don’t introduce elements you don’t intend to pay off.
-Everything must effect the story or how the characters behave (which effects the story.)
+Everything must affect the story or how the characters behave (which affects the story.)
 Eliminate all needless matters.

 8. Always be clear when and where the action is taking place.
 Nothing annoys the reader more when they have to ask “where the hell are they” or “what the hell year is this?”